encukou/cpython/Doc/c-api/refcounting.rst

    Release a :term:`strong reference` to object *o*, indicating the reference is no longer used.

+   Do not expect this function to always modify *o* in some way.
-   This function has no effect on :term:`immortal` objects.
+   In particular, it has no effect on :term:`immortal` objects.

    Once the last :term:`strong reference` is released (i.e. the object's reference count reaches 0),